pratikghub/Harvard-Business-School-Enginius-Marketing-Analytics-Case-Studies/Hubble_Contact_Lenses_Case_Study/READ ME.md

 ## Acknowledgments

+## Acknowledgments

-This project was completed as part of a **Master’s program project at the University of Auckland**.
+This Case Study Report was completed as part of a **Master’s program project at the [University of Auckland](https://www.auckland.ac.nz/en.html)**.
-Special thanks to the University of Auckland for providing the opportunity to undertake this project and for their invaluable guidance and support.
+Special thanks to the [University of Auckland](https://www.auckland.ac.nz/en.html) for providing the opportunity to undertake this project and for their invaluable guidance and support.

+I also acknowledge **Harvard Business School Publishing (HBS/HBR/HBI)** for providing access to high-quality case study materials, frameworks, and insights that made this analysis possible.
+For more information, visit [HBS Student Resources](https://hbsp.harvard.edu/student/).
 ---

 ## Repository Usage